LLNL/benchpark/docs/add-an-experiment.rst

 or ``openmp`` for an AMG2023 experiment using OpenMP (on a CPU).
 These files, in conjunction with the system configuration files and package/application repositories, are used to generate a set of concrete Ramble experiments for the target system and programming model.

+An experiment is initialized with TODO: ``benchpark experiment init...``

+Initializing an experiment generates the following yaml files:

 - ``ramble.yaml`` defines the `Ramble specs <https://googlecloudplatform.github.io/ramble/workspace_config.html#workspace-config>`_ for building, running, analyzing and archiving experiments.
 - ``execution_template.tpl`` serves as a template for the final experiment script that will be concretized and executed.